Spanish Grape Varieties

 Indeed, the investors behind the Viña Almirante brand and men like Luis Rodriguez have done much to promote Caíño Blanco as an important part of Galicia’s heritage.
 Having recently tasted the Viña Almirante Caíño Blanco, we can confirm that it is outstanding.

 The fruit is sourced from Val do Salnés, the most famous of Rias Baixas’ sub-zones.
 It is the coolest and dampest terroir in Rias Baixas, being both northerly and very close to the Atlantic – although summers are quite dry.
 These conditions yield slow-ripening and highly aromatic berries packed full of flavor.
 This was evident after our first sniff of Almirante’s Caíño Blanco: the bouquet was redolent of lime cordial, melon, grapefruit, and guava, with lively acidity and freshness on the mid-palate.
 Best of all was the juxtaposition between tropical fruit and minerality – a wine that excites and refreshes simultaneously.
 Richly concentrated, it boasted exceptional poise and length.
-For a moment, we even questioned whether it was fair to describe Godello as the top varietal of northwest Spain.
+For a moment, we even questioned whether describing Godello as the top varietal of northwest Spain was fair.
 In volume terms, there is no comparison; plantings of that wonderful grape exceed 1000 hectares.
-Yet our last sip of Caíño Blanco left us wishing that more producers would follow Viña Almirante’s lead.
+Yet our last Caíño Blanco sip left us wishing more producers would follow Viña Almirante’s lead.
 So if you want to get under the skin of Galicia, start exploring the road less traveled.
 A bottle of Caíño Blanco comes with immense bragging rights, the knowledge that, in all probability, you’re one of the few people to try it.